 Anyone behaving aggressively, with violence, or unlawfully does not act with the authority of Voices for Freedom.

-Voices for Freedom strongly condemns any and all racism, racial hate-speech, antisemitism, Islamophobia, homophobia or any other divisive, prejudiced or hateful rhetoric.
+Voices for Freedom strongly condemns any and all racism, hate-speech or any other divisive, prejudiced or hateful rhetoric.
 We are welcoming of people from all walks of life, regardless of social, racial and cultural backgrounds, religions, sexuality or political affiliation.

 Voices for Freedom is not anti-vaccines.
 We value medical freedom and are pro-choice.
 We champion the right to be free from coercion and from discrimination based on vaccination status.

 We advocate for New Zealanders’ rights as described within the Health and Disability Commissioner Act and hold the view that consumers’ rights are being violated with respect to the COVID-19 vaccine.

 Certain sectors of the NZ public are currently experiencing coercion and discrimination and we are concerned consumers are not being accorded the right to be fully informed, make an informed choice and to give informed consent.